puppetlabs/puppet-docs/source/geppetto/4.0/index.md

 ##Basic Overview

+Here's how Geppetto looks with a couple of projects added to a fresh or first-time install.

 ![IDE_overview][IDE_overview]

-Here's how Geppetto looks with a couple of projects added to a fresh or first-time install.
 Your version might be a little different, either because you added Geppetto to an existing install of Eclipse that you'd already customized, or because you changed some of the views around when you first installed.
 If your views are arranged a little differently, you'll still get all the same functionality.

-In this image, you see some of the most common work areas (this description is by no means comprehensive):
+In the image above, you see some of the most common work areas (this description is by no means comprehensive):

 The **Project Explorer** enables you to easily navigate around in your Puppet project's file structure.